Amiodarone: Excretion

 Excretion is primarily via the liver and the bile duct with almost no elimination via the kidney and it is not dialyzable.
 Elimination half-life average of 58 days (ranging from 25 to 100 days [Remington: The Science and Practice of Pharmacy 21st edition]) for amiodarone and 36 days for the active metabolite, desethylamiodarone (DEA).
 There is 10-50% transfer of amiodarone and DEA in the placenta as well as a presence in breast milk.
 Accumulation of amiodarone and DEA occurs in adipose tissue and highly perfused organs (i.e. liver, lungs), therefore, if an individual was taking amiodarone on a chronic basis if it is stopped it will remain in the system for weeks to months.

-Whereas amiodarone is primarily eliminated from the body through hepatic metabolism and biliary excretion, a very small portion of amiodarone and its metabolites are excreted unchanged in urine or feces.
+Whereas amiodarone is primarily eliminated from the body through hepatic metabolism and biliary excretion, a small portion of amiodarone and its metabolites are excreted unchanged in urine or feces.

-The liver plays a significant role in the elimination of amiodarone.
+The liver is the main route of amiodarone elimination.
 After being extensively metabolized by cytochrome P450 enzymes, particularly CYP3A4 and CYP2C8, amiodarone is transported into bile via multidrug-resistant protein 2 (MRP2) transporter.
 Bile containing amiodarone and its metabolites is then released into the gastrointestinal tract.

 Some of these compounds can be reabsorbed back into systemic circulation through enterohepatic recirculation, where they may undergo additional rounds of metabolism before eventually being excreted again into bile.

 Because renal excretion contributes only minimally to the elimination of amiodarone, dose adjustment based on kidney function is generally not necessary.
 This is because most patients with normal renal function can adequately clear the drug through hepatic metabolism and biliary elimination pathways.